devleaks/divelog/README.md

 Units used in the CSV file (for depth) must match unit set for current user.

-Notes: Import may fail depending on your global PHP local settings for data/number format.

 If the first line does not contain column headings, all columns must be present and MUST be in the following order: